EXPLAINER-Nevada caucuses present new test to Democrats after chaotic Iowa contest

 Nevada Democrats have designed a different system from Iowa to allow for absentee voting, which could complicate the process of tabulating support in individual caucuses.
 The use of caucuses has frequently been criticized for omitting people who cannot vote in person at a set time, including people without childcare or who do shift work.
 Nevada has a significant number of shift workers because of its large casino and tourism industries.

-In Nevada, voters who cannot attend a caucus must complete a paper ballot during the four-day early voting period.
+In Nevada, voters who cannot attend a caucus must complete a paper ballot during the four-day early voting period that ended Tuesday.
 Those paper ballots are then used at their precincts as if the voter were there participating in person, with volunteers including their preferences in tabulations.
-More than 26,000 people participated in the first two days of absentee voting, Nevada officials said on Monday.
+Nearly 75,000 people participated in the absentee voting, a majority of whom were first-time caucus-goers, Nevada officials said on Friday.
 About 84,000 voters participated in the last Democratic caucuses in Nevada in 2016.

 The Iowa caucuses were completed the night of Feb.
 3 but it was not until late on Feb.
 6 that all the results were reported publicly.
 Nevada is hoping to avoid such a drawn-out debacle.